TimDTTP/LearningCPP/leetcode/validParentheses/README.md

 2. If "opening" bracket, add to stack
 3. If "closing" bracket, if not top of stack, return false
     - Violates 2 qualifier

+- 2 pointer
+1. One pointer at the beginning of string
+2. Second pointer at end of string
+3. Check if they match as they move towards the middle